Lordstown Endurance: Testing and factory sale

 A prototype Endurance caught fire 10 minutes into its first test drive in January 2021 and was completely destroyed.
 Details of the fire were not released publicly until February 2021; Hindenburg Research, a short-seller of Lordstown stock, published a report in March alleging that Lordstown had inflated preorder numbers to boost investor confidence and provided further details about the fire gleaned from a police report.

 In June 2021, company officials said they planned to begin production in fall 2021, even though the company had no firm orders for the truck, as they had sufficient capital to produce into 2022.
 Also in June, Lordstown CEO Steve Burns and CFO Julio Rodriguez resigned as a result of an investigation into preorders sparked by Hindenburg's report.
 The company warned that it had experienced difficulty securing sufficient funding to begin full production, and stated that the it reported in its latest quarterly SEC filing would not be enough to get to "full commercial production."
 In August of that year, Workhorse divested most of its share in Lordstown.

-In September 2021, Lordstown announced the factory would be sold to Foxconn for $280 million to raise the capital needed to start production; Lordstown would enter a contract with Foxconn to manufacture the Endurance.
+In September 2021, Lordstown announced the factory would be sold to Foxconn for $230 million, plus an additional $50 million investment into Lordstown, to raise the capital needed to start production; Lordstown would enter a contract with Foxconn to manufacture the Endurance.
 The first vehicles were unveiled in an October 2021 event held jointly by Foxconn and Lordstown.
 The factory sale to Foxconn closed in May 2022.